eclipse-cyclonedds/cyclonedds/docs/manual/config/network_partitions.rst

 - The unicast addresses not only influence the set of interfaces are used for unicast, but thereby also the set of interfaces that are considered for use by multicast.
-For example: specifying a unicast address that matches network interface A, ensures all traffic to that Reader uses interface A, whether unicast or multicast.
+For example: specifying a unicast address that matches network interface A, ensures all traffic to that reader uses interface A, whether unicast or multicast.

 The typical use of unicast addresses is to force traffic onto certain interfaces, the configuration also allows specifying interface names (using the ``interface`` attribute).

-The mapping of a data Reader or Writer to a network partition is indirect:
+The mapping of a data reader or writer to a network partition is indirect:

 #.
 The partition and topic are matched against a table of *partition mappings*, partition/topic
    combinations to obtain the name of a network partition